-In the debate about land consumption in Austria, Upper Austria’s construction industry is taking the offensive.
+In the debate regarding land consumption in Austria, Upper Austria’s construction industry is taking the offensive.
 Norbert Hartl, state guild master for the construction industry, sees “everything is fine”.
 False representations are being used, he said at a press conference on Thursday: “We are not concreters.”

 Albert Brunner, state chairman of the Bau-Holz union, was also there.
 He called for a “sensible ground strategy with an unemotional and realistic view of all aspects.
 Everyone should be at the table.”